-Semester Credits STA 6166 Statistical Methods in Research I or ALS5932 Introduction to Applied Statistics for Ag and Life Sciences 3 Note: Only one of ALS 5932 or STA 6166 (but not both) may be applied towards any program of study (since they cover essentially the same material).
+Semester Credits STA 6166 Statistical Methods in Research I or STA 6093 Introduction to Applied Statistics 3 Note: Only one of STA 6093 or STA 6166 (but not both) may be applied towards any program of study (since they cover essentially the same material).
 If one's program requires STA 6167, the student is encouraged to take STA 6166 (which is the official prerequisite) or obtain advance permission from the STA 6167 instructor to enroll in STA 6167 without STA 6166.
-STA 6166 Statistical Methods in Research I (or ALS5932) 3 STA 6167 Statistical Methods in Research II 3
+ABE 6933 Statistical Machine Learning 3 STA 6166 Statistical Methods in Research I (or STA 6093) 3 STA 6167 Statistical Methods in Research II 3

-A compilation of UF Statistics courses can be found at https://ufstatscourses.shinyapps.io/shiny_tutorial/
+A compilation of UF Statistics courses can be found at https://ufstatscourses.shinyapps.io/shiny tutorial/